Naya Rivera's Ex Ryan Dorsey Files Wrongful Death Lawsuit on Behalf of Son Josey - E! Online

 Through personal representative Justin Stiegemeyer, the estate also asserted a survival cause of action in the lawsuit.
 Per the court documents, he brought this claim to "recover the loss or damage that Naya sustained or incurred before death, including any penalties or punitive exemplary damages that Naya would have been entitled to had she lived."

 According to the paperwork, the plaintiffs are requesting a jury trial.
-They're also seeking "actual, compensatory, consequential and punitive damages in amounts to be fixed at trial," "reasonable attorneys' fees and costs as available by law," "pre-judgment and post-judgment interest," and any "further relief as the Court deems appropriate."
+It also said they're seeking "actual, compensatory, consequential and punitive damages in amounts to be fixed at trial," "reasonable attorneys' fees and costs as available by law," "pre-judgment and post-judgment interest," and any "further relief as the Court deems appropriate."

 As fans will recall, Naya took Josey boating at Lake Piru, which is owned and operated by the defendants, on July 8, 2020.
 Naya rented a pontoon boat from PMC.
 The documents claimed the boat "was not equipped with a safely accessible ladder, adequate rope, an anchor, a radio or any security mechanisms to prevent swimmers from being separated from their boats."